 We have featured the university in one of our articles, Most Popular UK Universities among Malaysian Students, where our research found that the university has the most Malaysian students compared to any other UK university.

 Its popularity among international students is no surprise as the university not only excels in its research but it also has great facilities, all located in a vibrant city that is student-friendly.
 The Russell Group university is one of the top-ranked universities for research impact and the University of Manchester is well-known for its graduates as they are often sought out by the UK’s top graduate recruiters.

 Study Medicine at the University of Manchester

 The university has a five-year MBChB Medicine programme.
 There is also a Foundation year pathway which allows you to enter their MBChB programme after completion of the Foundation year.
-Fees for international students start from £23,000 a year and the entry requirements are AAA.
+Annual tuition fees start from £29,000 for the first two years of study and go up to £48,000 per year for the clinical years (fees are subject to change on an annual basis).
+Minimum entry requirements are AAA.

 Study Dentistry at the University of Manchester

 Manchester offers three programmes related to Dentistry – the first is a BDS Dentistry programme, the second is BDS with a pre-dental year entry (similar to a Foundation year) and the third is a BSc in Oral Health Sciences.
 The University of Manchester is ranked in the top 10 in the UK for Dentistry-related subjects.
-Tuition fees for their BDS programme starts from £27,000 per year for international students and entry requirements are AAA.
+Tuition fees for their BDS programme starts from £29,000 for the first year of studies.
+Minimum entry requirements are AAA.